 National Weather Service Baltimore MD/Washington DC

-front may impact the area early next week.
+afternoon.
+High pressure builds over the area early next week.

 .NEAR TERM /THROUGH TONIGHT/...

 High pressure will move offshore today and a return flow will

 develop.
 Low pressure will move into the western Great Lakes